Oconneill1/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-Write a function that prints n elements of an array of integers, followed by a new line
+Write a function that copies the string pointed to by src